-Rapid technological progress, especially in information technologies, advancing globalization and, not least, the increasing withdrawal of the state from public services opens up new opportunities for consumers.
-Yet, at the same time they also pose challenges to consumers.
+Rapid technical advances, in particular in information technologies, progressive globalization and, last but not least, the increasing withdrawal of the state from services of general interest are opening up new opportunities for consumers.
+However, they also present consumers with challenges.

-Together with policy makers, we develop structures that can effectively achieve the consumer policy objectives of protection and empowerment.
-We are committed to develop an appropriate institutional set-up of consumer policy.
+Together with policymakers, we develop structures that can effectively realize the goals of consumer policy for protection and empowerment.
+We are committed to an appropriate institutional anchoring of consumer policy.

 The toolbox of consumer policy is diverse: it ranges from prohibitions to incentives, and from 'nudges' to consumer information and education.
 Not every tool is suitable for every type of market failure and consumer policy challenge, and they can - depending on the respective consumer groups and context - exert different effects.

 We support consumer policy makers in evaluating the effectiveness and efficiency of consumer policy tools.
 We propose measures to adjust the mix of tools so that maximum benefit for consumers is achieved with the lowest possible unintended side effects.
 Our work is evidence-based and takes into account international experience.

 Consumers are no rational "supercomputers" that can receive, process and include all the information they encounter in all of their decisions.
 In fact, findings of behavioral economics suggest that consumer behavior is guided by emotions, impulses, routines and bounded rationality.
 However, these findings still too rarely find their way into consumer policy interventions.

 Our understanding is that consumer policy has to start with the actual behavior of consumers.
 We are committed to policies inspired by behavioral economics.
 Together with consumer policy makers, we work to understand consumer behavior systematically and align consumer policy measures accordingly.
 That way, we can turn "well-intentioned" finally into "well done".